aws/amazon-ecs-cli/README.md

 ## Installing

-Download the binary archive for your platform, decompress the archive, and install the binary on your `$PATH`.
+Download the binary archive for your platform, and install the binary on your `$PATH`.
 You can use the provided `md5` hash to verify the integrity of your download.

 ### Latest version
 * Linux: